 Anyone working with vulnerable adults is required to have knowledge of how to safeguard at-risk adults.
 This knowledge can help protect and prevent vulnerable individuals from experiencing abuse and neglect, which in turn could change or, in some cases, save the lives of vulnerable people.

-If you work with children, our Safeguarding Children training course will be better for you.
+If you work with children, our Safeguarding Children training course will be better for you and your organisation.

 The aim of this Safeguarding Adults Awareness training course is to greater increase your knowledge of adult safeguarding, protecting vulnerable people, and the relevant safeguarding legislation.